resiliencetheatre/rpi-extree/README.md

 ## Hyperpixel4

-This was tested with Raspberry Pi 5 and Hyperpixel 4 display.
+Add config.txt for Raspberry Pi 5 and Hyperpixel 4 display:

 ```
 # Disable this when using hyperpixel4